bnlauren/my-repo/READ.md

-git is being mean to me
+git is being mean to me....

+now it's being evil